Flat rate per finished hour

 If you publish exclusively through Amazon (Kindle Direct Publishing, Createspace, Audible) and would prefer to partner with us on audiobook production, we can produce audiobooks through ACX on a 50/50 royalty share split.
 The term of this agreement is 7 years and automatically renews for another term unless cancelled.
 You will keep both the written and production copyrights to your work, but half of all audiobook royalties and new subscriber bounties will be paid to us.

 How much will you earn in royalties?
 That depends on how long the book is and how people buy it.
-There's no way of predicting how people will buy the audiobook (Audible credits, Audible member discount, full price).
+There's no way to predict how people will buy the audiobook (Audible credits, Audible member discount, full price).
 However, a reasonably conservative estimate is $2 per sale for each partner, for audiobooks between 5 and 10 hours in length (shorter books earn a lot less, longer books earn a little more).
 So for every sale of your 6.5 hour audiobook, you get about $2 and we get the same.
-If your audiobook is the first one purchased by a new Audible listener, then we each get a bounty of $25 in addition to the royalty.
+If your audiobook is the first one purchased by a new Audible subscriber, then we each get a bounty of $25 in addition to the royalty.

 - Your book must be professionally edited and have very few mistakes.
 This is a problem in audiobook production because mistakes cause drops (the narrator has to stop, figure out how to fix the mistake, and start recording again).
 Each drop costs about 5 minutes of production time because the problem cascades from narration to editing.